Big Issues in Reading Science Fiction

-- The tools of science begin to enter the narrative as ways of seeing: means of observation and reflection
+- How do the tools of science begin to enter the narrative as ways of seeing: means of observation and reflection.

-- Criticism of society (be it Soviet or not); a "good" text can be read from a variety of angles (to critique human nature as well as particular historical episodes or political systems)
+- How does science fiction enact criticism of society (be it Soviet or not)? (a "good" text can be read from a variety of angles (to critique human nature as well as particular historical episodes or political systems)

-- Illness/plagues/epidemics - as well as the human body changing
+- What are the effects of illness/plagues/epidemics - as well as the human body changing?

-- The peculiar characteristics of scientists - and greater role of scientists as literary characters
+- What characteristics are shown as typical of scientists - and what is the role of scientists as literary characters?

 - How do human flaws or limitations impact their ability (or even desire) to create a more perfect society?